demarcod1/librarianz-scripts/README.md

 # Setup
+1. Clone this repository
 1. Log in to librarian@lsjumb.com online
+1. Follow the instructions [here](https://developers.google.com/drive/api/v3/quickstart/python#step_1_turn_on_the) after clicking the "Enable the Drive API" button.
+1. When prompted, download the "credentials.json" file and move it into your working directory (likely called librarianz-scripts).
-2. Open a terminal window and navigate to the librarian-scripts folder.
+2. Open a terminal window and navigate to the working directory.
 If you are on windows, the following steps might work better in WSL or Ubuntu.
 3. Run "pip3 install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib" in terminal.
 4. Run "python3 login.py" in terminal.
 5. Follow the link in the Terminal and authorize the program for the webmaster account.